Parupeneus cyclostomus: Reproduction

-The yellow-saddle Goatfish typically lives to be about five years old, though individuals in captivity have been reported to live up to eight years.
+The yellow-saddle goatfish typically lives to be about five years old, though individuals in captivity have been reported to live up to eight years.
 Most fish reach sexual maturity at about two years of age, though detailed information about their breeding habits is limited.
 This species is oviparous, meaning they lay eggs, which are then fertilized outside of the female's body.
 After being laid, male goatfish guard the extremely buoyant eggs until they are ready to hatch.

-Once the yellow-saddle goatfish emerges from the egg, larvae drift in the water for about 4- 8 weeks.
+Once the yellow-saddle goatfish emerges from the egg, larvae drift in the water for about four to eight weeks.
 During the end of this period, the fish begin to develop their characteristic, lengthy barbels that allow for bottom feeding.
 However many individuals of this stage continue to feed on plankton until they metamorphize and transition into their adult form.

 Conservation status

 From a conservation perspective, these fish are classified as a species of least concern.
 The species is abundant in a variety of different shallow habitats.
 Additionally, it is widely distributed throughout many coastal regions in the Atlantic Ocean, and around tropical islands.
 Though it has been impacted by human activity and commercial fisheries, these are not considered a major threat to the Yellow-saddle goatfish population.

 Despite Yellow-saddle goatfish populations being relatively stable, many things may still pose a threat to the species.
 Current trends indicate that reef and coastal habitats are declining, which are vital for many fishes that rely on these habitats for shelter, food, or reproduction.